aisha-x/THM/Rooms/SOC Level 1/Security-Information-and-Event-Management/Incident handling with Splunk.md

    ![Screenshot 2025-05-20 124819](https://github.com/user-attachments/assets/5e098413-3ea0-4e21-8962-2c237a81f6e0)

-2. file **3791.exe** was uploaded on the server, we need to look on the **host-centric** log sources to confirm if the filed was executed
+2. file **3791.exe** was uploaded on the server, we need to look at the **host-centric** log sources to confirm if the file was executed
    - `index=botsv1 "3791.exe"`
    - Inspect the `source_log `field